Evan Williams Single Barrel Bourbon Review [In Depth]

 Evan Williams Single Barrel Bourbon is the most affordable entry point into Heaven Hill’s widely distributed single barrel bourbons.
-Henry McKenna 10 Year Single Barrel Bottled in Bond is next, but still can be tough to find due to the awards it won in 2017 and 2018 that still have an impact years later.
+There’s also Elijah Craig Small Batch Single Barrel, but those only come as store picks, and Henry McKenna 10 Year Single Barrel Bottled in Bond, but that is still tough to find due to the awards it won in 2017 and 2018 that still have an impact years later.

 As always, your mileage with this review may vary as every barrel is different, even within the same vintage year.